LS 100 – Foundations of Legal Studies (changed course number from 100A to 100 beginning Sp12.), 4 units, Core (H, SS)

 Lower Division Course Offerings

 The Legal Studies Department offers two lower division seminars, one specifically for freshmen, and another for both freshmen and sophomores.
 We also have R1B courses that will fulfill the second half of the Reading and Composition requirement.
 These courses offer an introduction to the study of law in a small classroom setting.
 Students are encouraged to sign up early as these courses fill rapidly.
-Note: LS R1B, LS 24 and LS 39 do not count toward the fulfillment of the Legal Studies major requirements.
+We also have LS 88 which is a Data Science Connector course.
+Note: LS R1B, LS 24, LS 39, and LS 88 do not count toward the fulfillment of the Legal Studies major requirements.

 Topics change depending who teaches in a given semester.
 LS R1B fulfills the second half of the Reading and Composition requirement.
 R1B courses must be taken for a letter grade.